Using Game Design to Inform a Plastics Treaty: Fostering Collaboration between Science, Machine Learning, and Policymaking: Design

 \begin{enumerate} \labelenumi{\arabic{enumi}.} \tightlist \item \textbf{Introduction}: Show the mechanic to the user. \item \textbf{Development}: Give players a simplified task to try the action. \item \textbf{Twist}: Highlight something unexpected about the skill. \item \textbf{Conclusion}: Challenge users to demonstrate mastery of the lesson. \end{enumerate}

-That said, tools like Pyafscgap using this structure often lead through written tutorials and example analyses where they highlight certain prototypical observations (Pottinger and Zarpellon, 2023).
-This explicit guiding of the user may detract from a sense of freedom or make the tool appear non-objective, echoing earlier concerns about user agency and asking if simulations can orient readers without ``lecturing at'' them.

-This ``ludonarrative dissonance'' problem also appears in games which, as detailed by Clint Hocking (2007) and refined by JM8 (2023), arises when a mechanic used by a player feels out of place with the experience's message or narrative.
-In this case, a written introductory tutorial may contrast with the intended message of providing user agency by:
+Even so, tools like those from Pyafscgap using this structure may lead through written tutorials in prescribed example analyses {[}59{]}.
+This explicit guiding of the user may detract from a sense of freedom or make the tool appear non-objective, asking if simulations can orient readers without ``lecturing at'' them.
+This ``ludonarrative dissonance'' problem also appears in games which, as detailed by Clint Hocking, arises when a mechanic used by a player feels out of place with the experience's intended message or narrative {[}34, 38{]}.
+Specifically, in our tool for the plastic treaty, a written introductory tutorial may:

-\begin{itemize} \tightlist \item Making users feel like novices even though the tool invites them to bring their expertise to designing a solution. \item Showing example insights, biasing self-directed exploration. \item Forcing attention to specific policy aspects in a way that threatens a feeling of the tool's scientific neutrality. \end{itemize}
+\begin{itemize} \tightlist \item Treat users like novices even as the tool invites them to bring their expertise to designing a solution. \item Bias self-directed exploration by showing example insights even though the tool tries to present neutrality. \end{itemize}

-Believing users should discover policy pros and cons instead of having opinions prescribed, the tool therefore looks to games for possible solutions.
-To that end, analysis of Nintendo's 2017 action-adventure ``The Legend of Zelda: Breath of the Wild'' by Cam Shea (2021) offers a possible ``open world'' remedy: start journeys in beginning areas with reduced complexity not identified as a tutorial but which still preamble the broader experience.
+Believing users should discover solutions instead of having opinions prescribed, we therefore look to Nintendo's 2017 ``The Legend of Zelda: Breath of the Wild'' which offers a possible ``open world'' remedy.
+It starts journeys in beginning areas with reduced complexity not identified as a tutorial but which still serve the same purpose {[}63{]}.

-With Zelda in mind, this interactive tool similarly ``gates'' details behind exposure to the concepts required for the larger experience.
-Visual hierarchy constructs a simplified ``starting region'' to introduce mechanics that blossom in the ``full'' world in the details tab, reaching towards what designer Mark Brown (2015a) calls making the tutorial an ``invisible'' feature.
+With Zelda in mind, this interactive tool still follows a Hayashida sequence to foster tool familiarity required for user agency.
+However, it uses visual hierarchy instead of narrative to construct a ``starting region'' to introduce mechanics which blossom in the ``full world'' in the details tab, making the tutorial ``invisible'' {[}15{]}.